wistia/wistia-open-docs/_posts/player-api.md

 Here's what's happening in that `<script>` block:

 1. We make sure `window._wq` is defined as an array.
-2. We push a matcher ("abc") and a callback function onto the queue.
+2. We push a matcher ("abc") associated with a callback function onto the queue.
 3. E-v1.js loads and the video data is fetched in the background.
 4. The callback function runs when the video has data.

-Note that you can push functions onto `window._wq` at any time--including after `E-v1.js` has loaded--and expect it to be quickly executed.
+Note that you can push functions onto `window._wq` at any time&mdash;including after `E-v1.js` has loaded&mdash;and expect it to be quickly executed.

-### window._wq to get a handle to window.Wistia
+### Use window._wq to get a window.Wistia handle

 Alternately, if you want to get a handle to the `window.Wistia` object when it is available, you can use this syntax: